-Arbitration is a private, informal process by which all parties agree, in writing, to submit their disputes to one or more impartial persons authorized to resolve the controversy by rendering a decision.
-It is used for a wide variety of disputes-from commercial disagreements involving construction, securities transactions, computers or real estate, to insurance claims and labor-union grievances (to name just a few).
+Arbitration is a private, informal process by which all parties agree to submit their disputes to one or more impartial persons authorized to resolve the controversy by rendering a decision.
+It is used for a wide variety of disputes.
+This includes commercial disagreements involving construction, securities transactions, computers, real estate, insurance claims, and laborunion grievances (to name just a few).
 When an agreement to arbitrate is included in a contract, it might expedite peaceful settlement without the necessity of going to arbitration at all.
-Thus, an arbitration clause is a form of insurance against loss of good will.
+Thus, an arbitration clause could be considered a form of insurance against loss of goodwill.

 There are two types of arbitration, binding and non-binding.
 The difference is in the name.
 Non-binding arbitration is identical to binding arbitration, except the arbitrator(s) ruling is not binding on the parties.
 In effect, it is an advisory opinion.
-It gives you the view of a neutral (or neutrals) on the case.
-The parties are then free to take the information and negotiate, mediate, arbitrate (binding) or file a civil lawsuit.
+It gives the parties the view of a neutral (or neutrals) on the case.
+The parties are then free to take that information and negotiate, mediate, arbitrate (binding), or file a civil lawsuit.
 To my way of thinking, non-binding arbitration is a waste of time and money in most cases.
 Binding arbitration on the other hand results in a final solution.

-MAJOR FEATURES OF ARBITRATION
+MAJOR FEATURES of ARBITRATION